Brunus75/memento/bookmarks.md

 * dorking (how to find anything on the Internet) : https://www.alec.fyi/dorking-how-to-find-anything-on-the-internet.html
 * https://howhttps.works/
 * One Task At A Time: The Key To Achieving Deep, Focused Work : https://dribbble.com/stories/2020/08/03/one-task-at-a-time
+* Why developers are falling in love with functional programming : https://towardsdatascience.com/why-developers-are-falling-in-love-with-functional-programming-13514df4048e

 ## :keyboard: WINDOWS